NSJTeo/East-Vancouver-Radio/README.md

 ## Scheduling

 The scheduling is a bit limited, I'll admit.
-Node is going to read the music folder files in alphanumerical order, so before you upload the "first" song in the schedule, prepend it with a 01, like `01-your-first-song.mp3` and then prepend the second with 02 `02-your-second-song`
+Node is going to read the music folder files in alphanumerical order, so before you upload the "first" song in the schedule, prepend it with a 01, like `01-your-first-song.mp3` and then prepend the second with 02 like `02-your-second-song.mp3`

 ## Thank you!